Tony2371/injustice_2_ai_encounter_calculator/README.md

 Module contains classes, funtions and variables used in other modules of the project.

 - fighter_one_hot
-Function takes fighter_name as an input and returns pytorch tensor which is one-hot numeric representation of the fighter.
+Function takes fighter_name as an input and returns pytorch tensor which is one-hot numeric representation of the fighter.\n

 - fighter_indices
 If input is fighter's name, function returns index of the fighter.
 If input is index, function returns name of the fighter